-Plus, ADT offers both landline and cellular monitoring, so it’s easy to get 24/7 professional monitoring whether you live in the city or out in the boondocks.
+Plus, ADT offers 24/7 professional monitoring whether you live in the city or out in the boondocks.

-ADT’s prices aren’t outrageous, but if you want all the perks (video monitoring, smart home control, and mobile app access) you could end up paying more then $60 a month.
+And ADT’s prices aren’t outrageous, but if you want all the perks (video monitoring, smart home control, and mobile app access) you could end up paying more than $60 a month.

 Professional installation and security consultation

 All ADT monitored plans have a few things in common.
 They’re all professionally installed by trained technicians and come with an Essentials kit to lower upfront costs.
 You’ll also be committed to a 36-month contract with any of these plans.

 Contact sensor for doors or windows